pinnacle-framework/Pinnacle/docs/content/data_integrations/sql.md

 ## Updating data

-Updates are not covered for `pinnacledb` SQL integrations.
+Updates are not covered for `pinnacle` SQL integrations.

 ## Deleting data